-Mulberry School for Girls joined the Trust on 1 May 2017, and is subject to a contract under the Private Finance Initiative (PFI).
-Under this contract the Academy premises are maintained and managed for a period of 25 years by the PFI-Contractor subject to contractual annual fees paid by the Academy.
-Upon expiry of the PFI contract, the residual benefit of the premises passes to the Academy as a result of a 125 year lease granted to the Academy.
+Mulberry School for Girls joined the Trust on 1 May 2017, Mulberry Stepney Green joined the Trust on 1 October 2021, and both are subject to contracts under the Private Finance Initiative (PFI).
+Under these contracts the Academies premises are maintained and managed for a period of 25 years by the PFI-Contractor subject to contractual annual fees paid by the Academies.
+Upon expiry of the PFI contract, the residual benefit of the premises passes to the Academies as a result of a 125 year lease granted to the Academies.
 These transactions have been accounted for as a leasing transaction.
-As the Academy only enjoys the benefit of the Premises subject to the restrictions under the PFI agreement, in the opinion of the Board of Trustees, the Academy does not hold substantially all of the risks and rewards of ownership of the premises are not therefore recognised as an asset in the Trust's financial statements.
+As the Academies only enjoys the benefit of the Premises subject to the restrictions under the PFI agreement, in the opinion of the Board of Trustees, the Academies do not hold substantially all of the risks and rewards of ownership of the premises and the properties are therefore accounted for as a financial commitment.
+The premises are not therefore recognised as an asset in the Trust's financial statements.
 The annual charges under the PFI agreement are subject to fixed formula but will vary over time.